 Deteriorated Valve Seat

 If your fixture leaks from the spout, it can be the valve seat.
 The valve seat links the tap to the fixture.
 Residue can build up and rust the center, affecting a leak.

 These faucets have no old-style washers that drip.
 However, they do have spring-laden rubber seals.
-These faucets may start to drip when the seals dry up or when the springs are imparted.
+These faucets may leak when the seals dry or the springs are imparted.
 Or when the rotating ball becomes cleft or gets a mineral buildup.
 The spout has rubber O-rings that can dry out and drip around the base of the faucet.

 How to Repair the Ball-Type Faucets?

 Repairing a leaky faucet is a very usual home sanitation repair.
 Yet, there is a varied diversity of faucet types in the house.
 Even this simple mend can seem a bit scary.
 For instance, a single-handle faucet may be either a cartridge faucet or a disc faucet, and the mends are

 diverse for each kind, even though they look very alike from the outside.
 Each faucet scheme may have deviations from producer to producer.
 A ball faucet may drip due to worn internal parts.

 Suppose the faucet drips from the base around the bottom of the spout.
 So, this is generally affected by a worn O-ring at the bottom of the faucet body.